How to share files between a virtual machine and a host in Hyper-V

 5. Connect and, already in the Explorer of the remote computer, you will see the redirected units to copy the files.

-This method is very convenient and avoids configuring SMB on the host, with the advantage that you can select exactly which units redirect on every RDP session.
+This method is very convenient and avoids configuring SMB on the host, with the advantage that you can select exactly which drives to redirect in each RDP session.

 Method 4: PowerShell Copy-VMFile (No Network, Host → VM)

-PowerShell 4.0 and later versions include a cmdlet that allows you to copy files from the host to the VM without a network connection, without opening ports or touching the firewall.
-It is ideal for inject specific files in isolated VMs.
+PowerShell 4.0 and later versions include a cmdlet that allows you to copy files from the host to the VM without a network connection , without opening ports or modifying the firewall.
+It's ideal for injecting specific files into isolated VMs.

 You must first enable the “Guest Service Interface” integration service on the VM.
 From Hyper-V Manager, in the VM settings > “Integration Services,” select “Guest Services.”
 You can also do this in PowerShell: Enable-VMIntegrationService -VMName VM1 -Name 'Guest Service Interface'.
 Without this service, the cmdlet will not work.